-Connie Goldsmith writes about science and health for children and adults.
+Connie Goldsmith writes about history, science and health for children and adults.
 Most of her books are published by Lerner Publishing's nonfiction imprint, Twenty-First Century Books.
-Her works include books about malaria, skin cancer, hepatitis, influenza, meningitis, antibiotic resistant infections, and emerging infectious diseases.
+Her works include books about the U.S. Nuclear Testing Program in the Marshall Islands after WWII, traumatic brain injury, malaria, skin cancer, influenza, antibiotic resistant infections and emerging infectious diseases, among others.

 As an RN with a master's degree in healthcare administration, Connie also writes continuing education articles for nurses on a wide variety of topics, and has written for other healthcare professionals as well.
 She writes a pediatric health column for a regional parenting magazine.